 Introduction to Botanical Art - with Cheryl Hodges

 Learn the principles and techniques of botanical art, in order to create a realistic botanical watercolour painting.
 You will observe and draw plants, looking at composition, tone and form, then bring the drawing to life using washes, glazes and dry brush work for fine details.
 Suitable for beginners through to intermediate students.
 Morning tea is provided.
 A materials list will be provided on booking.
 Wednesday 17 October - 21 November 2018 (6 weeks x 3 hour sessions) 9.30am - 12.30pm Workspace A, M16 Artspace, 21 Blaxland Crescent, Griffith, Canberra

 Introduction to Pastels: Inspired by Kookaburras - with Ellouise Theron

 Learn to use pastels and paint a kookaburra (with personality!) in pastel with experienced wildlife pastel artist Ellouise Theron.
 Follow basic steps to create an accurate drawing and underpainting directly onto pastel paper.
 Learn basic pastel and pastel pencil techniques and how to create textures, the importance of values, how to use paper colour and how to approach backgrounds.
-This workshop is designed to develop skills whilst working on your very own pastel painting of an Aussie icon - the kookaburra.
+This two-day workshop is designed to develop skills whilst working on your very own pastel painting of an Aussie icon - the kookaburra.
 Suitable for beginners and those wishing to revise their art practice.
 Morning and afternoon tea provided.
 Saturday 18 and 25 August 2018, 9.30am - 4.30pm (two days) Workspace A, M16 Artspace, 21 Blaxland Crescent, Griffith, ACT

 Australian Birds: Magpie Watercolor Study - with Lesley wallington